Createdd/Writing/2020/articles/Reflecting2020.md

 It is closely related to the first understanding.For me however, there came the understanding that you will never change those types of people.
 It is in fact my decision if I want the victim type of people in my life.
 And I do.
 To some degree.
 They balance your own life.
 However, one should not have the close circle with those people.
 As at some point they will draw you into their miserable lives (from my perspective).

 So, what I like to do is to focus on the people that are "successful", "happy", "humble", "grateful".
 People that have attributes like these.
 Because as I mentioned above, it IS their reality.
 The unsuccessful ones will remain unsuccessful.
 Not because the are like this, but because they build their reality around it.
-Often the key attribute here is the factor "openess" to new things.
+Often the key attribute here is the factor "openness" to new things.
 The less open you are, the less prone you are to successful changes in your life.

 So if you thought 2020 was a "shit, bad year".
 Consider being more open in life.
 Change the majority of your related people and stay aware about yourself.